ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/4_create_a_custom_block.md

 Go back to editing the Front Page.
 Drag a Random Block from the Elements menu on the right to the Page's side column.
 Access the block's settings and choose the "All Tips" folder from the menu.
 Save and publish all the changes.

 Refresh the home page.
-The Tip of the Day block will display a random Tip from the "Tips" folder.
+The Tip of the Day block displays a random Tip from the "Tips" folder.
-Refresh the page a few more times and you will see the tip change randomly.
+Refresh the page a few more times and you can see the tip change randomly.

 ![Random Block with a Tip](enterprise_tut_random_block.png "Random Block with a Tip")